fbeauKmi/v-nothing/README.md

 kinematic: None
 ```

 ## Ok, Sound great !
-Can I make a serial request if I built this 3D printer ?
+How to get serial for my 3D printer ?
 _- THIS IS NOT A 3D PRINTER !_

+But to get a serial, you need to have:
+- Completed cable management.
+- A video of an air print in progress showing the complete VØ, invisible filament can be used.

+Your video must show all of the above as well as a view of the complete VØ, or you will be asked to provide those items before receiving a serial.

-But sure you can do.
-All requests will receive as serial : **42**
+After validation all requests will receive as serial : **42**

 ## Aknowledgements
 Thanks to the Voron Team to bring us 3D printer that can print.